pthpth/pthpth.github.io/_posts/2024-01-04-reinforcement-learning---3-.md

 ![policy iteration](/assets/images/policyit.png)

 ### Value Iteration
 If we look at policy iteration, policy evaluation step of it is computationaly expensive as it does multiples sweeps of each state.
 One way to reduce this is do only one update of each state.
-This doesnt affect the convergence of the the process.
+This doesn't affect the convergence of the the process.

 $$v_{k+1}(s) = \max\limits_{a}{\sum\limits_{s',r}{p(s',r|s,a)[r+\gamma v_{k}(s')]}}$$

 ![value iteration](/assets/images/valueit.png)

-In the next post we will discuss methods to solve MDP when we dont have complete information about the models, i.e we dont have the dynamics functions available to us.
+In the next post we will discuss methods to solve MDP when we don't have complete information about the models, i.e we don't have the dynamics functions available to us.